YasineNifa/bilan/README.md

 - Calculate the bilan and etz....

-Today :
-- Clean Code
-- Improve UI/UX
+To Do:
-- Filters
+- Image to Text

-Tomorrow:
-- Report Transactions (ajouter) et clean UI
+- Create Transactions from Recognized text
-- Export data in CSV
+- Interface between Recognition and Creation to validate data